tambykojak/metabase-setup-script/README.md

 ```

 # Notes
-* Using this script to get Metabase running will force Metabase to use a local database.
-For my case, that was fine, but if you are looking to use this for more than a personal project I would recommend following (Metabase's setup documentation)[http://www.metabase.com/docs/latest/operations-guide/start.html#installing-and-running-metabase].
+Using this script to get Metabase running will force Metabase to use a local storage.
+For my case, that was fine, but if you are looking to use Metabase for more than just a personal project I would recommend following [Metabase's setup documentation](http://www.metabase.com/docs/latest/operations-guide/start.html#installing-and-running-metabase).